gphorvath/gphorvath/README.md

 👋 Hi, I’m Greg.

-Professionally I am deeply involved in the Open Source AI Communtiy and 🦄 things.
+Professionally I am an AI Software Engineer with an interest in Open Source!

 As a hobby I develop video games using Unity/C#.